francocurotto/YDDM-re/documentation/abilities_list.md

 Select a dice from player graveyard.
 Remove that dice from graveyard and add it to player dice pool.

 ## WARPVORTEX
 Immediate activation.
-Summons a warp vortex dimension in location
+Summons a warp vortex dimension in location.

 ## BLACKHOLE
-Destroys everything in dungeon (except vortices)
+Destroy all monsters and items.